samysberg/marklisma/README.md

 Marklisma makes a folder (and it's sub-folders) have a markdown link structure that encompasses every file, while turning the existing folder design in something more meaningful and usable.

-While marklisma is currently meant to be used in the Obsidian app (mobile or desktop), it's simple concept could be ported to other markdown editors as well.
+While marklisma is currently meant to be used in the Obsidian app (iOS, Android, Mac, Linux, Windows), it's simple concept could be ported to other markdown editors as well.

 ## What does it do?